anon-blue/anon.blue/README.txt

-                     o boy it all going to be ov
+                     o boy it all going to be over written

+              well why not it sounds like a fin timefunnnn     vdsight idk what